dominic-chang/Krang.jl/docs/src/newmann_penrose.md

 \frac{1}{2}C^{\alpha\beta}{}_{\gamma\delta}X^{\gamma\delta}=\lambda \, X^{\alpha\beta}.
 ```
 The number eigen bi-vectors multiplicities define the spacetimes classes.
-type D spacetimes are of particular interst since this is the class that the Kerr family of metrics belong.
+Type D spacetimes are of particular interest because the Kerr family of metrics belongs to this class.

-Certain properties of spacetimes are better ellucidated through the Newmann-Penrose formalism.
+Certain properties of spacetimes are better elucidated through the Newman-Penrose formalism.
 In particular, one can show that that the Weyl spinor has only 1 scalar degree of freedom for the class of vacuum type D spacetimes.

 The Weyl scalar $\Psi_{ABCD}$ is related to the Weyl tensor $C_{\alpha\beta\gamma\delta}$ through the relationship,